 If you tolerate a few members of the general public to cross your land for twenty years, you may have opened the door to the entire general public crossing your land.
 The legal theory is called a “public easement.”
 A desire to access lakes and public recreational land are ripe situations for the creation of these types of rights.

-Prior to 2016, only a handful of New Hampshire Supreme Court decisions referenced the concept of public prescriptive easements, but the Court brought the concept into the sunshine in the case of Jesurum v.
+Prior to 2016, only a handful of New Hampshire Supreme Court decisions referenced the concept of public prescriptive easements.
+The Court brought the concept into the sunshine in the case of Jesurum v.
 WBTSCC Limited Partnership, 169 N.H.
 469 (2016).
-In Jesurum, cars traveled over, and parked on, land owned by a trust for which Bill Binnie, former candidate for US Senate, served as trustee, and they did so for over twenty years.
+In Jesurum, cars traveled over, and parked on, land owned by a trust for which Bill Binnie, former candidate for US Senate, served as trustee.
+They did so for over twenty years.

-Simple techniques exist to prevent this sort of right from developing, provided action is taken prior to the running of the twenty years.
-For more information, please contact Paul J. Alfano at firstname.lastname@example.org or (603) 226-1188.
+Simple techniques exist to prevent this sort of right from developing.
+This is provided action is taken prior to the running of the twenty years.
+For more information, please contact Alfano Law Office at (603) 856-8411.
+You can also contact us here.